sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd /etc/hosts Command will display the content of the /etc/passwd and /etc/hosts files. /n

 tail /etc/passwd Command willl display the last 10 lines of /etc/passwd. /n

 head /etc/passwd Command will display the first 10 lines of /etc/passwd. /n

 head -n 3 ./iacta | tail -n 1 Command will display the third line of the file iacta. /n

+ls -la > ls_cwd_content Command writes into the file ls_cwd_content the result of the command ls -al